-The International Day of Awareness of Food Loss and Waste (IDAFLW) will be observed for the fourth time on 29 September 2023.
+The International Day of Awareness of Food Loss and Waste (IDAFLW) will be observed for the fifth time on 29 September 2024.

 Stop Food Waste!
 For People and Planet.